 GOING SOMEWHERE?
 Important Safety Tips before Traveling

-With hopes of an early Spring after a cold start to this winter, many of you may be planning some travel in the next few months.
+With hopes of an early Spring and Summer after a long winter, many of you may be planning some travel in the next few months.
 Whenever you plan on being away from home, even if it's only for a long weekend...Austin Plumbing has a few important safety tips for you to follow.
 Afterall, an ounce of prevention is worth a pound of cure, and we know first hand!
 We get many calls from frantic clients who sadly come home to a big mess that many times could have been avoided.

 Simply follow these few safety tips before you travel: